emer/axon/Rubicon.md

 **Figure 5:** PV and LV in the PVLV model: LV = Learned Value (Amygdala), which learns the value of conditioned stimuli (CSs).
 PV = Primary Value (Ventral Striatum, principally the Nucleus Accumbens Core, NAc), which learns to expect US (unconditioned stimuli, rewards) and shunt dopamine when they occur, or, when omitted, the LHb (lateral habenula) drives a dip / pause in DA firing.
 Data from Schultz et al (1997) of VTA firing in a Pavlovian conditioning paradigm.

-There are many brain areas involved in controlling the phasic firing of dopamine cells in the VTA (ventral tegmental area) and SNc (substantia nigra, pars reticulata).
-The PVLV model integrates contributions from the most important of these areas within a coherent overall computational framework including: 1) multiple sub-regions of the amygdala, an area long implicated in affective processing of both positive and negative emotion; 2) multiple pathways within the ventral striatum (VS, which includes the nucleus accumbens, NAc), also important in many aspects of emotional expression; and, 3) the lateral habenula (LHb) pathway, recently identified as the substrate responsible for the inhibitory pausing (dipping) of dopamine neuron activity [Matsumoto & Hikosaka, 2007; Matsumoto & Hikosaka, 2009](#references).

-The basic functions of the model can be seen in Pavlovian conditioning:

-* Initially neutral cues (**conditioned stimuli; CSs**) are paired with rewards or punishments (**unconditioned stimuli; USs**), resulting in the acquisition of conditioned associations between CS -> US.

-* Critically, phasic dopamine responses that initially occur for unexpected USs come to occur at the time of the CS instead.

-PVLV models the neurobiological mechanisms that cause this change in dopamine signaling to occur.
-The overarching idea behind the PVLV model [OReilly et al, 2007](#references) is that there are two separate brain systems underlying two separate aspects of reward learning:
+The VBG that drives goal selection learns under the influence of phasic dopamine neuromodulation released by the VTA (ventral tegmental area) in the midbrain.
+The basal ganglia has the densest concentration of dopamine receptors, and, critically, reuptake mechanisms that allow it to be sensitive to rapid temporal transients, which most other brain areas lack.
+There are many higher-level brain areas that drive this phasic dopamine release, and the PVLV (Primary Value, Learned Value) model [Mollick et al, 2020](#references) integrates contributions from the most important of these areas within a coherent overall computational framework.

+Figure 5 shows the most important hypothesis of the PVLV model, which is that there are anatomically distinct brain areas involved in driving phasic dopamine responding to CSs (the LV system, principally involving the Amygdala), versus those involved in anticipating the US and shunting phasic dopamine firing that would otherwise occur then (in the VS), and driving phasic dopamine dips to omitted anticipated USs (in the LHb).
+Thus, the main elements of PVLV are:

 * The **Primary Value (PV)** (US outcome predicting) and **Learned Value (LV)** (CS predictive cue learning) systems.